dgraph-io/dgraph/wiki/content/deploy/index.md

 # Read multiple RDFs or JSON from the passed path, and send them to Dgraph on localhost:9080.
 $ dgraph live -f <./path-to-rdf-gzipped-files-or-JSON-files>

+# Read multiple files strictly by name.
+$ dgraph live -f <file1.rdf, file2.rdf>

-# Use compressed gRPC connections to and from Dgraph
+# Use compressed gRPC connections to and from Dgraph.
 $ dgraph live -C -f <path-to-rdf-gzipped-file-or-JSON-file>

-# Read RDFs and a schema file and send to Dgraph running at given address
+# Read RDFs and a schema file and send to Dgraph running at given address.
 $ dgraph live -f <path-to-rdf-gzipped-file-or-JSON-file> -s <path-to-schema-file> -d <dgraph-alpha-address:grpc_port> -z <dgraph-zero-address:grpc_port>
 ```